Welcome to Tig-Le House

 What is a Tig-Le House?

-My root teacher Lama Chime Shore was a student of the Late Ven.
+My root teacher, Lama Chime Shore, was a student of the Late Ven.
 Namgyal Rinpoche – Ven.
 Namgyal Rinpoche.
 Rinpoche was a student of Sayadaw U Thila Wunta, Mon Mahathera – Ven.
 Sayadaw U Thila Wunta in the tradition of Bodaw Aung Min Gaung of the Northern Burmese Weizzer Theravadin forest tradition.
 Rinpoche also studied extensively as a student of XVI Gyalwa Karmapa Rangjung Rigpe Dorje – The Life of the 16th Karmapa of the Karma Kagyu Tibetan Buddhist Tradition and the Kham shamans of Eastern Tibet.
-My own personal experiences of the lineage tradition have come through the teachings of HH XVII Karmapa Thaye Dorje, Lama Choying Rinpoche, Lama Sherab Gyaltsen Rinpoche, Ven.
-Dupon Nyigyam, the Late Ani Minjula, and Ani Tsultrim, of the Chokor Dechen Ling nunnery Rumtek, Sikkim.
+My own experiences of the lineage tradition have come through the teachings of HH XVII Karmapa Thaye Dorje, Lama Choying Rinpoche, Lama Sherab Gyaltsen Rinpoche, Ven.
+Dupon Nyigyam, the Late Ani Manjula, and Ani Tsultrim, of the Chokor Dechen Ling nunnery Rumtek, Sikkim.

 METTA – And the possibilities for deep friendship